 3. Spock Days

 Visit the "Star Trek Capital of the World," Vulcan, Alberta, during the second weekend of June every year to experience Spock Days.
 If you are a Star Trek fan, you'll love this fun weekend.

 Start your Saturday with the Market Street Pancake Breakfast.
 Watch the Town of Vulcan Parade to see spectacular floats and people dressed in Dr. Leonard 'Bones' McCoy or Lieutenant Kyle costumes.
 The tourist centre in Vulcan has a Star Trek theme and a replica of the Starship Enterprise.

 Kids and family members can have fun at the Family Funfair, playing games and enjoying numerous shows.
 Try food and beer from the local vendors and participate in family games as a team.

 The ticket prices for the Family Funfair are $10/person or $20/family.
 For the slo-pitch tournament, it is $450/team of 10 players for a minimum of 4 games.
 Fireworks top it all off.

 Vancouver is one of the world's most diversely populated cities.
 Its iconic Dragon Boat Festival is a community outreach program aiming to celebrate Chinese culture and promote intercultural harmony.

 The internationally renowned Dragon Boat Festival starts in False Creek in June every year.
-The three-day festival features dragon boat races, cultural events, fine arts exhibitions, themed food, and music.
-Skippers from all age groups participate in the race, and the visitors belong to diverse cultures.
+The three-day festival features dragon boat races, cultural events, fine arts exhibitions, themed food and music.
+Skippers and paddlers from all age groups participate in the race, and the visitors come from all over the world.